opengovsg/tfpg-jobs/docs/deploying/for-hustlers.md

 --> v0 deployed successfully

 Connect to postgres
-Any app within the ts-template-staging organization can connect to postgres using the above credentials and the hostname "ts-template-staging-db.internal."
+Any app within the tfpg-jobs-staging organization can connect to postgres using the above credentials and the hostname "tfpg-jobs-staging-db.internal."
-For example: postgres://postgres:<redacted-value-here>@ts-template-staging-db.internal:5432
+For example: postgres://postgres:<redacted-value-here>@tfpg-jobs-staging-db.internal:5432

 Now that you've set up postgres, here's what you need to understand: https://fly.io/docs/reference/postgres-whats-next/ WARN The running flyctl agent (v0.0.395) is older than the current flyctl (v0.0.398).
 WARN The out-of-date agent will be shut down along with existing wireguard connections.
 The new agent will start automatically as needed.

-Postgres cluster ts-template-staging-db is now attached to ts-template-staging The following secret was added to ts-template-staging:
+Postgres cluster tfpg-jobs-staging-db is now attached to tfpg-jobs-staging The following secret was added to tfpg-jobs-staging:
-  DATABASE_URL=postgres://ts_template_staging:<another-redacted-value-here>@top2.nearest.of.ts-template-staging-db.internal:5432/ts_template_staging
+  DATABASE_URL=postgres://ts_template_staging:<another-redacted-value-here>@top2.nearest.of.tfpg-jobs-staging-db.internal:5432/ts_template_staging
-Postgres cluster ts-template-staging-db is now attached to ts-template-staging ?
+Postgres cluster tfpg-jobs-staging-db is now attached to tfpg-jobs-staging ?
 Would you like to deploy now?
 No
 Your app is ready.
 Deploy with `flyctl deploy`
 ```